davegallant/vpngate/README.md

 ![vpngate](https://user-images.githubusercontent.com/4519234/104145615-b6f9f880-5395-11eb-812c-c6597a7aed0f.gif)

 This client fetches the list of available relay servers provided by vpngate.net.
-Once connected to a server, speed tests kick off to determine latency, upload speed and download speed.

 You can check out your current IP address and region at https://nordvpn.com/what-is-my-ip/, or simply run the following command in a terminal: